JoaoBlimping/leagueOfScumbags/src/gui/howGuiStuffWillWork.md

 This means that I'm really going to have to implement the script system at the same time I implement the gui.
 The script system is probably just going to use those web worker thingies since it kinda needs to be concurrent.

+Web workers will probably need to be loaded